Dhruvaraju/robot-framework-alpha/robot-api.md

 ```

 > File name and class name should be same for the listener to be picked up as, listener checks for a library.

+- Version 3 has capability for manipulating test data and results, where as version 2 can only report the status of tests.